guypursey/Coughing-and-Chopping/README.md

 ### `images/imagemap.csv`

 This file should contain the filenames of any images in the `/images` folder where it sits, followed by a comma and then the address of where that image is hosted online.
 Each file and address pair should sit on a separate line.
+If using Picasa (as the scripts are currently set up to do), this file should be handled automatically.